jaguarj/kingtut/README.md

 ### How to get going!
 * Sign up
 * Create a username
-* Start storing your apps!
+* Start storing your tuts!

 ### Techonologies Used